Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 The previous Eureka J15 models had an extending mopping arm, called the ScrubExtend, but the side brush on those models was fixed, making it harder for the previous J series side brush to reach into corners.

-Donโ€™t miss Vacuum Warsโ€™ CES 2026 coverage: Get expert insights, previews, and analysis of the newest robot vacuums and floorcare products unveiled at CES.
+Donโ€™t miss Vacuum Warsโ€™ full CES 2026 coverage: Get expert insights, previews, and analysis of the newest robot vacuums and floorcare products unveiled at CES.
 Explore CES News

 The J15 Max Ultra attempts to remedy this problem by introducing SweepExtend, an extending arm that can sweep into corners in the same way ScrubExtend does.
 The side brush features a V-shaped bristle arrangement called the DragonClaw (the name makes sense when you look at it.).
 This bristle shape is meant to minimize tangling through the use of centrifugal force, shaking the hair free before it can wind around the brush.